mmal3k/minigrep/README.md

 # minigrep
-this is actually mini version of the grep linux command ;')
+this is actually a mini simple version of the grep linux command using Rust ;')